 There are 2-3 readings (or films) most weeks, divided between general readings, "current events" readings, and "academic articles" readings.
 There are assignments associated with each.
-A full list of readings is provided at the end of the syllabus.
 Course materials are available at no cost in Carmen.

 Assignment overview (see the Course Schedule for due dates)